-The ramifications of GDPR are weighing heavily on the mind of many brands, with a recent survey by The Drum revealing that 45% of UK businesses have set money aside to pay potential non-compliance fines.
-But these new regulations are not something to panic about if your marketing model is focused on creating good quality content, which organically engages potential customers and drives opt-ins.
+These regulations are not something to panic about if your marketing model is focused on creating good quality content, which organically engages potential customers and drives compliant opt-ins.

-However, the success of that content is as much down to how it is utilised as to what it says – and that is where a good global brand deployment platform can pay dividends for your business.
+However, the success of that content is as much down to how it is utilized as to what it says – and that is where an excellent global brand deployment platform can pay dividends for your business.

-If your brand wants to build stronger and more trustworthy consumer relationships using content, our market-leading Brandgility software can help you turbo-charge the way that content is distributed.
+If your brand wants to build stronger and more trustworthy consumer relationships using content, our market-leading software, Brandgility, can help you supercharge the distribution of that content.

 Request a free Brandgility demo to see how your business can launch better-co-ordinated marketing campaigns that drive content engagement.